 In 2016, Jessica sang the role of Ophelie in Great Shakespearean Scenes in Opera---a fully staged concert by MusicaViva---as well as Frasquita in their production of Bizet’s Carmen.
 In September 2017, Jessica made her debut in the leading role of Adina, in MusicaViva’s production of L’Elisir d’Amore, then in the following January performed the role of Queen of the Night in Johannesburg, in Magdalene Minnaar's Recycled Magic Flute.
 Recently she created the role of First Geisha in the world premiere of Elena Langer's Beauty and Sadness, a chamber opera directed by Carolyn Choa.

 As a singer, writer and artist, Jessica is constantly searching for a more complete integration between her favoured artistic disciplines.
 In 2015 she wrote and directed the critically acclaimed puppet play/opera Tallard and the Ladderbird, which was performed to music by Pieter Bezuidenhout and produced in Pretoria, South Africa by artist Nina Torr.
-Jessica has also co-directed a critically acclaimed production of Humperdinck’s opera Hansel und Gretel at the HKU Black Box Theatre.
+She has also written and directed In/Between, a semi-staged song cycle for soprano and harp, which was featured in both the Aardklop Festival in South Africa and the World Harp Congress in Hong Kong.
+Jessica also co-directed the highly regarded production of Humperdinck’s opera Hansel und Gretel at the HKU Black Box Theatre in 2017, as well as Kuffy Ko’s debut play Weird Pool Party in 2018, which was also a HKU Black Box Theatre production.
+She is currently working on multiple projects with the HKU Black Box Theatre.